dragunovartem99/dragunovartem99/README.md

 So in 2021 I have started to study web development by taking paid courses and watching YouTube lectures.

-## Now I am working on developing this skills:
+## Now I am working on developing this skills
 1. Clean and Semantic HTML
 2. Beautiful and Flexible styling with CSS
 3. Responsive Design (make your website look great on any device)